ronreed/highlight-panel/README.md

 </p>

 ### Add to Lightning Record Page
 Go to the Record Page for your object and search for Custom Highlight Panel in the Components search box.
-Drag the Custom Highlight Panel component onto your page.r
+Drag the Custom Highlight Panel component onto your page.

 <p align="center">
 <img src="docs/images/add-component-record-page.png" width="700" alt="Add Component">
 </p>

 ### Configure Component Settings
-Configure the components settings in the panel to the right -
+Configure the components settings in the panel to the right:

 1. `Field Set Name`: Select the Field Set Name you created in the previous step.
 2. `Disable Sticky Mode`: Sticky Mode freezes the component to the top of the screen when you are scrolling and it reaches the top.
 Checking Disable Sticky Mode will not freeze the component.